Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ### Where I am at 16/10/25

 Full glow-up on all the web-app.
 Switching to Quart + asyncio speeds up the loading.
 However, i got a Lighthouse score of 55 in performances, which is pretty bad.
 The content is available after 21,4s and its size is 176KiB.
+After caching and Quart migration, content is available after 1,7s, and performance score is at 97.

 ## Possible improvements